By Vani Rane Apr. 06, 2020

 I am guilty too – with my sub-optimal way of handling everything because all the other moms seem to have got it with a perfect nine-to-nine routine and their kids being minor Picassos and junior Master Chefs.
 Am I the only one in the entire world for whom this whole work from home thing is doing the exact opposite of what it’s meant to do?

-Two weeks down the line, I’ve finally found some semblance of a rhythm.
+Months on, I’ve finally found some semblance of a rhythm.
 It’s all about balance.
 Which means Sr A gets his screen-time but he’s now watching DIY videos on doodling and origami, while Jr A is a happy walker and has been trained to follow instructions like catch and fetch, which can be done with my left hand while I use the laptop with my other.
 I also figured that since the kids weren’t getting tired enough, the only way to get them to exercise is blast Bollywood music at full volume, and let them dance away to “Bala Bala Shaitan ka Saala”.

 Vani Rane is a full-time working and house-proud mom or simply put, a time-juggler who wishes there were more than 24 hours in a day.
 She day-dreams about having the luxury of day-dreaming.